Destroyer of Death Yamantaka: Buffalo-headed Vajrabhairava, supremely wrathful Yidam manifestation of Manjushri, the Buddha of Wisdom

 “When the tantric wrathful deity is understood and related to skillfully, it has the necessary qualities to be a catalyst of transformation.
-One deity that embodies the power to transform the destructive, agressive aspect of the Shadow is Yamantaka.
+One deity that embodies the power to transform the destructive, aggressive aspect of the Shadow is Yamantaka.
 Vajrabhairava, as he is also called is practiced to overcome emotional and karmic obstacles, in particular the violence of anger and hatred.” — The Psychology of Buddhist Tantra, Rob Preece

 It is said that when President Nixon was considering aid for Tibet, he saw an image of Yamantaka, complete with horns, and judged that the Tibetan people were primitive demon-worshipers.
 Of course, modern understanding of the symbolism makes it clear that Yamantaka is a wrathful but compassionate Yidam, whose terrible power is turned against the obstacles to our practice, especially anger, hate, and death.
-[Special event notice: for those qualified or interested in Yamantaka practice and initiation in the Toronto, Canada area, H.E.
-Zasep Rinpoche will be in Toronto for Yamantaka initiations on December 16-17.
-Details below, or on Gaden Choling website>>]

 “Lama Tsongkhapa said, Yamantaka is the most powerful practice in terms of transforming the mind and purification, ” explained H.E.
 Zasep Rinpoche during teachings at Nelson B.C. on Yamantaka.
 “It is a very powerful and important practice in this degeneration age.”